5 Ways to Eat Spam

 “Hawaiian steak” aka Spam can be found in almost every cupboard in Hawaii.
 It’s estimated that Hawaii’s 1.5 million residents eat about 7 million cans of spam a year!
 Tourists must be eating at least a million of those cans though, right?
-And maybe all of our grandmother’s are hoarding another 3 million, because do any of you eat 7 cans of spam each year?
+And maybe all of our grandmother’s are hoarding another 3 million in their hurricane kits, because do any of you eat 7 cans of spam each year?
 If you do, then you have definitely eaten the following.

 1. Spam Musubi.
 Is there anything better to eat at the beach than a spam musubi?
 Whether you make your own, or pick up a few at 7-11, Spam musubi is always a winner.